 In fact, there are actually several at-home hair dyes that are made with a blend of natural, cleaner ingredients, as we've found here.

 However, it's not possible for hair dyes to be totally natural (unless you're using henna), so while these are more natural options—they're not 100%, which is fine by us as these are certainly better for you.

 Schwarzkopf Simply Color

-A new option from hair care experts Schwarrzkopf, this ammonia, silicone, and alcohol free option covers grays and then nourishes hair with a blend of oat milk, soy protein, and argan oil.
-Your hair will simply vibrant, and feel lusciously healthy.
+A new option from hair care experts Schwarrzkopf, this ammonia, silicone, and alcohol-free option covers grays and then nourishes hair with a blend of oat milk, soy protein, and argan oil.
+Your hair will simply be vibrant, and feel lusciously healthy.

 Matrix Biolage Plant Based Hair Color

 Made with an 83% plant-based color, these dye options are ideal for those who want to find nourishing botanicals in their formulas.
 The formulas are super simple, too: 10 ingredients or less in each shade.
 Plus, it comes in 20 diverse colors that range from a rich black to a vibrant strawberry blonde.